 Maybe you ignored everything your parents taught you about cars.
 Maybe they didn’t teach you anything but were annoyed nonetheless when you asked for help, as if you were supposed to be born the Hyundai Whisperer or something.
 Maybe as a child you picked dolls over Tonkas and everyone always assumed you wouldn’t care.

 Whatever your reason for being mechanically inept, it’s best to learn the basics now so your trusty steed doesn’t end up a premature clunker.
+After all, you can’t always rely on Easyrentcars to bail you out.
 Here are four tips to keep things running buttery smooth despite picking up late-nite Uber shifts.

 1. Keep Your Tires filled

 You should make a habit responding with more than just an expletive when the low tire pressure indicator light flicks on in your dash.
-Force yourself to head to the nearest gas station right when the ominous little exclamation point pops up, or you’ll spend the rest of the day (ok, week…month) wondering when you might get a flat.
+Force yourself to head to the nearest gas station right when the ominous little exclamation point pops up, or you’ll spend the rest of the day (okay, week … month) wondering when you might get a flat.

 Cars don’t always come with tire pressure gauges, which is odd since they’re so cheap.
 Like would it kill you to put mints on my pillows, Ford Motor Company?